1967 Los Angeles Rams season: Regular season

 The Los Angeles Rams entered the 1967 season with renewed optimism.
 For years they had been a poor team, but the hiring of coach George Allen helped turn things around.
 In his first season in 1966, the Rams finished at 8–6, their first winning season since 1958.

 The Rams won their first two games and faced a big test in Dallas on October 1 against the powerful Cowboys, the defending Eastern Conference champions.
 It was no contest at the sold-out Cotton Bowl, as the Rams won 35–13, but they came home and stumbled in a 27–24 loss to the 49ers and fell a game behind the 4–0 Baltimore Colts.
 Los Angeles went east to Baltimore and played to a 24–24 tie.
 Remarkably, both teams tied their next game as well; the Rams tied the Washington Redskins while the Colts tied the Minnesota Vikings.
 Both teams then went on winning streaks, and with two games remaining, the Rams were 9–1–2 and the Colts were 10–0–2.

 But before finishing the season against the Colts in L.A. in a possible division title deciding game, the Rams faced the two-time defending champion Green Bay Packers (9–2–1).
 The Packers had clinched their division and would host its playoff games, so a reporter had asked Green Bay head coach Vince Lombardi if he would be resting his starters in (what for them was) a meaningless game, Lombardi roared, "the Packers have never played a meaningless game and, as long as I am the coach, they never will!"
 The game was a classic see-saw affair that saw the Packers leading 24–20 with less than a minute to play and the Rams out of time outs.
-Facing fourth down, the Packers lined up to punt, but Tony Guillory blocked the Donny Anderson punt and Claude Crabb returned it to the Packer 5-yard line.
+Facing fourth down, the Packers lined up to punt at their own 41, but Tony Guillory blocked the Donny Anderson punt and Claude Crabb returned it to the Packer 5-yard line.
 On second and goal, quarterback Roman Gabriel hit flanker Bernie Casey in the end zone for a 27–24 Rams victory.
+Baltimore, meanwhile, defeated the New Orleans Saints 30-10.

 In the season finale on December 17, the Rams sacked Baltimore quarterback Johnny Unitas seven times and intercepted two of his passes in a 34–10 win.
-Both teams finished 11–1–2 and tiebreaker rules at the time dictated that the results of the teams' head to head meetings was the tiebreaker.
+Both teams finished 11–1–2 and tiebreaker rules at the time dictated that the results of the teams' head-to-head meetings was the tiebreaker.
 The Rams were awarded the division title based on their 1–0–1 record vs. the Colts, outscoring them in the two games by a combined 58–34.